maoyuans/chronicles-of-terre/region/Fracture.md

 ### Argian Island Coalition

 The coastal regions to the west of the Ringed Sea, as well as a couple of major islands form a coalition reliant on seafaring and aquaculture to survive.
 These islands are farthest away from the Folly of Storm, and thus are relatively calm.

+### Ancestral Kingdom of Skadyr

+On the far northern point of the Archipelago chain is a boreal and mountainous island, home to a kingdom of draconic worshippers.
+Their King claims to be the reincarnation of a True Dragon, Skadyr, that once roams Albion's March.
+The kingdom's fanaticism is often the laughing stock of their rivals, but the citizens seem to believe their King's imperial creed without a doubt.